js-fullstack/duck-type/README.md

     age:Number
   });
 ```
-Note, the following object can also be passed, which means, relative to definition, the property can be 'more', but can not be 'less':
+Note, the following object can also be passed, which means, relative to definition, the properties can be 'more', but can not be 'less':
 ```JavaScript
   duck({             //also can be passed, means the object is compatible with  the type
     name:'hello',